Rolling (metalworking): Hot rolling

 Hot-rolled metals generally have little directionality in their mechanical properties or deformation-induced residual stresses.
 However, in certain instances non-metallic inclusions will impart some directionality and workpieces less than 20 mm thick often have some directional properties.
 Non-uniform cooling will induce a lot of residual stresses, which usually occurs in shapes that have a non-uniform cross-section, such as I-beams.
 While the finished product is of good quality, the surface is covered in mill scale, which is an oxide that forms at high temperatures.
 It is usually removed via pickling or the smooth clean surface (SCS) process, which reveals a smooth surface.
 Dimensional tolerances are usually 2 to 5% of the overall dimension.

 Hot-rolled mild steel seems to have a wider tolerance for the level of included carbon than does cold-rolled steel, and is, therefore, more difficult for a blacksmith to use.
-Also for similar metals, hot-rolled products seem to be less costly than cold-rolled ones.

 Hot rolling is used mainly to produce sheet metal or simple cross-sections, such as rail tracks.
-Other typical uses for hot-rolled metal: